ditchergraham/mysql-webapi/README.md

 ### Login
 In order to succesfully login from an application, send a POST request with the 3 parameters (email, password, api_key) to the login script.

-Correct URL if the the project is locally installed using XAMPP (with params): http://localhost/web-api/Login.php
+Correct login API URL if the the project is locally installed using XAMPP (with params): http://localhost/web-api/Login.php

 If the correct api_key, email of the user and the password of the user were specified, the API should return `"code": 200,` in JSON format.